-- Drop pieces of dough over the berry mixture and place the cast iron pan on a foil lined cookie sheet and place in the oven.
+- Drop small pieces of dough evenly over the berry mixture.
+Place the cast iron pan on a foil lined cookie sheet and place in the oven.
 Bake for 20-25 minutes, until the dough is golden brown and the berries are thick and bubbly.

 - Serve warm with vanilla ice cream, if desired.